itchio/itch-docs/developing/getting-started.md

 > See [Environment variables](/developing/environment-variables.md) for a list of useful ones.

+## Chrome Developer Tools \(main\)

+In development, the app serves a debugging interface on port 9222.

+If you open a `chrome://inspect` tab in Google Chrome, it should show up under **Remote Target \(\#LOCALHOST\)**. \(If it doesn't, you can add it manually\).

+You can use those to step through code in the **main** process.
+This is particularly useful if an exception is thrown, but you don't know exactly why.

+This works on release builds too:

+* Launch itch with `itch --inspect-brk=9222`
+* Open `chrome://inspect` as a tab in Google Chrome
+* Check the "Pause on exceptions" button \(top right\)
+* Evaluate `global.require = require` if you're planning on requiring stuff
+  * Note: modules that are bundled by webpack can't be required this way
+  * Note: the store is assigned to `global.ReduxStore`, so you can easily `getState()` or `dispatch()`
+* Resume execution

+Note that pausing in the developer tools will freeze the whole app, so your OS might complain it's unresponsive.

 ## Compiling

 TypeScript sources and static assets live in `src`.
 They're compiled and bundled by [webpack](https://webpack.js.org/).

 In development, files are recompiled automatically and the chrome side is served over HTTP.

+* `npm start` is not black magic, it just runs `develop.js` - feel free to look into it

 In production, they're precompiled and packaged so that a lot of development dependencies are not included in the final builds.

 ### Hot module reload

 When the app is started in developent, it watches for file changes, and reloads parts of itself automatically.
-This mostly applies to the **chrome** side of the app, components in particular.
+This mostly applies to the **renderer** side of the app, React components in particular.

 By having your code editor and the app open side to side, you can quickly iterate on the looks of a React component.